-CRCC has access to the Central Bank liquidity facilities.
+CRCC has access to the Central Bank liquidity facilities and also has the Foreign Exchange Segment Liquidity Providers scheme, which provides it with guaranteed lines of credit.

 An FMI should obtain a high degree of confidence, through rigorous due diligence, that each provider of its minimum required qualifying liquid resources, whether a participant of the FMI or an external party, has sufficient information to understand and to manage its associated liquidity risks, and that it has the capacity to perform as required under its commitment.
 Where relevant to assessing a liquidity provider's performance reliability with respect to a particular currency, a liquidity provider's potential access to credit from the central bank of issue may be taken into account.
 An FMI should regularly test its procedures for accessing its liquid resources at a liquidity provider.